JosephEoff/josepheoff.github.io/_posts/2024-02-25-moresharpeningstones.md

 I won't be disposing of them, but I'm pretty sure the industrial stone won't see much use in the future.

-I didn't take pictures when I made the stone holder for the repair café, but I did make some this time around.
+I didn't take pictures when I made the stone holder for the repair café, but I made some this time around.

-This project starts with cutting a scrap of scrap beech wood to the right length.
+This project starts with cutting a scrap of beech wood to the right length - it is already the right width.

 |Wood for the stones|
 |-------------------|